The sauce on these Apricot Sesame Chicken Skewers with Grilled Asparagus is so good people want to drink it. No. Lie.

 This is a Spiker family favorite!
 I use organic low sugar apricot preserves, but the sweeter works well too.
 If you use more than 3 large chicken breasts be sure to make more sauce, people practically drink this stuff!

-- 3 large chicken breasts cut into 1 ½” cubes and skewered
+- 3 chicken breasts, cut into 1 ½” cubes and skewered

 - 2 tablespoons toasted Sesame oil